Charge It: Women, Credit, and the Making of Modern America (manuscript in progress)

-A Shoppers’ Paradise: How the Ladies of Chicago Claimed Power and Pleasure in the New Downtown (Harvard University Press, forthcoming April 2019)
+A Shoppers’ Paradise: How the Ladies of Chicago Claimed Power and Pleasure in the New Downtown (Harvard University Press, April 2019)

 “Tippling Ladies and the Making of Consumer Culture: Gender and Public Space in Fin-de-Siècle Chicago,” Journal of American History, 101 (Dec.
 2014): 751-777.
 Awarded Fishel-Calhoun Prize, Society for Historians of the Gilded Age and Progressive Era.

 "Teaching the Journal of American History: Tippling Ladies," Teaching the Journal of American History, published online June 2015.